Virtual Mini-Conferences

 Session 2: Safer Road Users in the Rural Context

-In this portion of the mini-conference, you will learn examples for applying the Safe System Approach for safer road users in the rural context.
-This includes:
+In this portion of the mini-conference, attendees learned examples for applying the Safe System Approach for safer road users in the rural context.
+This included:

 • How to implement a rural focused program for safer road users.